zen25/nilva/doc/implementation_notes.md

 the correctness of the implementation.
 So do not use test configuration for performance testing.

+**NOTE**
+It is recommended that you start a different node with the same cookie to send test commands via proxy.

 #### Other

 In addition to that, we can have a peer forcefully start a new